 - Try not to overwash.
 Of course, it is crucial to wash our hands often, but doing it too much will break away protective oils.

-Contact us to schedule an appointment with one of our specialists who can develop a personalized plan that fits your lifestyle.
+Contact us to schedule an appointment with one of our functional medicine specialists who can develop a personalized plan that fits your lifestyle.